RuchiKasireddy/CIS641-HW2-Kasireddy/README.md

 ### Term Project

-A patient Monitoring system which ensures continual provider engagement and delivers maximum possibility of successful treatment.
-The application provides a platform for patient care management providing medically necessary support to patients that are suffering from health problems.
+Project "AAYU" is a patient Monitoring system which ensures continual provider engagement and delivers maximum possibility of successful treatment.
+The objective of the application is to provide a platform for patient care management providing medically necessary support to patients that are suffering from health problems.